 Preparing the next generation for public leadership

 Based in the College of Social and Behavioral Sciences, UMass Women into Leadership (UWiL) is a competitive leadership training and professional development program that seeks to prepare more students from the state’s flagship, public university for public leadership after graduation.
-By introducing these students to public leaders and providing opportunities for them to see first-hand the benefits of public service, UWiL provides models and pathways into leadership for young people – all while helping to address the gender gap in politics and creating a pipeline from public education into public service.
+By introducing these students to public leaders and providing opportunities for them to see first-hand the benefits of public service, UWiL provides models and pathways into leadership – all while helping to address the gender gap in politics and creating a pipeline from public education into public service.

 Designed to provide hands-on training and practical preparation for a career in public leadership, UWiL is organized around four central components:

 - Leadership training through workshops and professional development activities,